Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/humble-knight-witch-entry.md

 ### How it ended

 With her memories gone, and Gonathon realizing what she’d done, the two sat together for one last conversation atop a waterfall.
-Gonathon apologized—realized the hurt he caused—but would anything have changed, even if he knew?
+Gonathon apologized—realizing the hurt he caused—but would anything have changed, even if he knew?
 That, no one could say for certain.

 > I wish I loved you the way I wanted to.